bitprj/BitCamp/Learning-Labs101.md

 # 🛠 Working With Github Learning Labs

 *The `config.yml` file should be written in this order.
-Refer to a complete `config.yml` file [here](https://github.com/emsesc/azure-functions-course/blob/master/config.yml)!*
+Refer to a complete `config.yml` file [here](https://github.com/Bahburs/javascript-course/blob/main/config.yml)!*
+Feel free to also refer to Github's Learning Lab documentation linked [here](https://lab.github.com/docs) and located under "3.
+Writing a course"; it contains more a more detailed description of all the options you can use. **This md file is targeted specifically towards BitProject's Bit Camp Learning Labs.**

 ## :pencil: **The Basic Sections of the YAML file**